Fujifilm X10 versus Fujifilm X20

 |Panasonic G10 (⇒ lft | rgt)||Four Thirds||12.0||4000||3000||720/30p||21.2||10.1||411||52|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X20 provides a faster frame rate than the X10.
 It can shoot movie footage at 1080/60p, while the X10 is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The X10 and the X20 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Fujifilm X10 and Fujifilm X20 along with similar information for a selection of comparators.
+The adjacent table lists some of the other core features of the Fujifilm X10 and Fujifilm X20 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X100 (⇒ lft | rgt)||1440||no||2.8||460||fixed||no||4000||5.0||9||no|